expfactory/expfactory/docs/0-index.md

 docker run -p 80:80 vanessa/expfactory-experiments start
 ```

 Next, read more about [generation](pages/1-generate.md) of your own experiment container.
 Please [give feedback](https://www.github.com/expfactory/expfactory/issues) about your needs to further develop the software.
-The [experiments library](https://expfactory.github.io/experiments/) will show you currently available experiments, including all experiments, surveys, and games migrated from [the legacy Expfactory](https://www.github.com/expfactory/expfactory-experiments).
+The [library](https://expfactory.github.io/experiments/) will show you a selection to choose from, including all experiments, surveys, and games migrated from [the legacy Expfactory](https://www.github.com/expfactory/expfactory-experiments).
 If you have web-based experiments to contribute, please [reach out](https://www.github.com/expfactory/expfactory/issues)!
 Your contributions and feedback are greatly appreciated!

 ## User Guide